jiwoncellmechanics/jiwoncellmechanics.github.io/_publications/2022-09-06-adipocyte-dedifferentiation.md

 Our simple innovation was to make the microfluidic chip **two-layered**.
 This staightforward design efficiently trapped floating adipocytes.
 Now we have an imaging-freindly (transparent and only 200 μm high), cost-effective (10 μl volume), and tunable (via ECM coating) platform.

+With our chip (which we named *ceiling culuture chip*), we explored different ECM conditions, and molecular interventions.
+Interestingly, we found that conditions promoting adipocyte differentiation inhibit adipocyte **de**differentiation, and *vice versa.*